eminizer/pixel_templates/README.md

 # SiPixel Template/GenError Uploader
 ====================================

-This code produces pixel template and generr sqlite db files by uploading template files and associating each detID with a template.
+This code produces (1D and 2D) pixel template and generr sqlite db files by uploading template files and associating each detID with a template.

 Checkout Instructions & Environment setup
 =========================================